Welcome To Tree Trek Exploration LLC, and our school of tree climbing

 Tree Trek Exploration LLC trains adventurers, researchers and educators to move through the forest canopy at will, using the latest and safest tree climbing techniques and equipment.
-If you’re not sure tree climbing is right for you, we also partner with Sawnee Mountain Preserve in Cumming, Georgia to offer two inexpensive public “try it” tree climbs each month.
+If you’re not sure tree climbing is right for you, we also partner with Sawnee Mountain Preserve in Cumming, Georgia to offer two inexpensive “try it” tree climbs each month.
 Register at www.sawneemountain.org for one of these Saturday afternoon events.
-If you decide that this is right for them.
-Our Tree Climbing Classes include techniques that will teach you to move up and through the canopy and get safely back to the ground.
-We also have additional training classes for advanced techniques, and courses for program facilitators and instructors, and our unique rain forest/cloud forest climbing adventure.
+If you decide that this is right for you, our weekend-long basic Tree Climbing Classes include techniques that will teach you to move up and through the canopy and get safely back to the ground.
+We also have additional training classes for advanced techniques, and courses for program facilitators and instructors.
+And, there’s our unique rain forest/cloud forest climbing adventure.

 All of our Tree Climbing Courses are Taught by Master Instructors.

 Each of us has years of experience climbing in wilderness environments.
 Between the three of us we have climbing experience ranging from the wilderness and mountains of the Eastern United States to the West Coast with its giant redwoods, as well as to the neotropics of Central and South America.

 WHY Climb Trees:

 Just a few feet above our heads is one of the least understood places on earth.
 The forest canopy is unbelievably vast; the 2010 United Nations Forest Resources Assessment puts it at 9.8 billion acres, and the U.S. Forest Service’s global estimate is 8.5 billion acres.
 It is home to nearly three-fourths of all the species on our planet, including half the species discovered in the last quarter century.
 It is where nearly all the planet’s oxygen is made.
 Despite its huge size, only a handful of field researchers have ventured into this incredibly diverse and ever-changing ecosystem.
 Canopy cranes, hot-air balloons, elevated walkways and zip lines have helped them explore a few hundred acres of this treetop paradise that early 20th century explorer William Beebe called “the eighth continent.”
 Tree climbing is your ticket to the unexplored reaches of this new continent.

 WHO Climbs Trees: